Is COVID-19 Primarily a Disease of Wealthy Countries?

 I wrote this article in early April after observing that countries that were hit hardest by the COVID-19 pandemic tended to be predominately wealthy countries.
 One usually expects epidemics to hit poor countries much harder than wealthy countries; but COVID-19 appeared to be an exception.

-On April 7 and April 28 the correlation between GDP (by rank) and number of confirmed COVID-19 cases (also by rank) was either moderate (0.3≤ρ<0.5) or high (ρ≥0.5) depending on how the countries were chosen. (see table below)
+On April 7 and April 28 the correlation between GDP (2017, by rank) and number of confirmed COVID-19 cases (also by rank) was either moderate (0.3≤ρ<0.5) or high (ρ≥0.5) depending on how the countries were chosen. (see table below)

-To a lesser degree, the pandemic raging out of control in some relatively poor countries: most notably Afghanistan, brought the correlation down from its April levels.
-Those familiar with Jared Diamond's “Guns, Germs and Steel” will recall that spreading disease has typically been one of the most effective ways in which wealthy countries have subdued poorer countries.
+2. The pandemic has raged out of control in some relatively poor countries: most notably Afghanistan and Iraq, which are under US occupation, in fact, if not in name.
+This has brought the correlation down from its April levels too.
+Those familiar with Jared Diamond's “Guns, Germs and Steel” will recall that spreading disease has typically been one of the most effective ways in which wealthy countries have devastated poorer countries.

 Recent research shows that the COVID-19 virus is mutating and appears to be becoming more contagious and virulent.
 This could at least partially account for why later outbreaks appear worse than earlier ones.

-It would seem to make more sense to use GDP per person and COVID cases per million people, rather than to correlate by rank.
+It would seem to make more sense to use GDP per capita and COVID cases per capita, rather than to correlate by rank.
 I tried this; but the results were not encouraging.
 There was no correlation to be found.

 Since the countries that have a large population tend to also have a high GDP, I tried correlating population with number of COVID-19 cases.
-The correlation gradually increased from -0.02 in March to 0.32 in mid-June.
+The correlation gradually increased from -0.02 in March to 0.38 at the end of July.
 This makes sense, as all other factors being equal, infections should eventually become proportional to population.

 1. People in wealthy countries tend to be more mobile and therefore better able to spread the virus.